smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/906-mcp-server-dev-python.md

 - When debugging or optimizing MCP server performance
 - When validating tool interactions with the filesystem and environment
 - When implementing new tools with MCP's built-in annotations
+- When integrating MCP servers with other Python applications

 ## Requirements
 - Follow FastMCP conventions for tool registration and implementation